Things to Do in Mexico City in December

 How does Mexico City celebrate New Year's Eve?

-The Zócalo (Plaza de la Constitución) hosts the city's main public New Year's Eve celebration, typically drawing hundreds of thousands of people for live music, light shows, and a midnight countdown — it's free, chaotic, and spectacular.
+The Zócalo (Plaza de la Constitución) hosts the city's main public New Year's Eve celebration, typically drawing hundreds of thousands of people for live music, light shows, and a midnight countdown — it's free, chaotic, and genuinely spectacular.
 Restaurants across Roma Norte, Condesa, and Polanco offer set-menu New Year's dinners (prix fixe typically 800–2,000 MXN per person), most of which need to be booked weeks in advance.
 If you prefer something quieter, rooftop bars in the historic centre offer ringside views of the fireworks without the Zócalo crush.